Talking about Skills in English

 We can use the same pattern to say that someone is bad at something.

-• Martin is bad at Maths but his sister is even worse.
+- Martin is bad at Maths but his sister is even worse.

-• I’m very bad at chess.
+- I’m very bad at chess.
 Let’s play something else.

-• Susan has always been quite bad at writing essays.
+- Susan has always been quite bad at writing essays.

 We can use some other adjectives + at and different phrases to talk about skills in English:

-• Although she was a single mother of two, Mary was excellent at keeping her children under control.
+- Although she was a single mother of two, Mary was excellent at keeping her children under control.

-• George is really great at playing the piano.
+- George is really great at playing the piano.
 We love listening to him play.

-• Sandra is a doctor who is brilliant at handling her patients.
+- Sandra is a doctor who is brilliant at handling her patients.

-• Key is no good at giving people advice.
+- Key is no good at giving people advice.

-• Terry is horrible at basketball but he’s fantastic at table tennis.
+- Terry is horrible at basketball, but he’s fantastic at table tennis.

-• Farmers are usually terrible at paperwork.
+- Farmers are usually terrible at paperwork.

-• I’m useless at remembering people’s names.
+- I’m useless at remembering people’s names.

-• I am hopeless at playing this game.
+- I am hopeless at playing this game.
 Can we play something else?

-• Are you any good at making speeches?
+- Are you skilled at delivering speeches?

 Good/bad with